gabrielpadilh4/Resolution-SE-technical-challenge/README.md

 ### Adding new ally

 To add a new ally, you need to run the sql statement below on the database.
-This will add an ID and all the data needed to this ally:
+This will create a new record on `stores` table filling the ID column with our ally identifier and the column DATA with a JSON containing all the other information related to ally:

 ``` sql
 INSERT INTO